National Collegiate Athletic Association: Emerging sports for women

-Wrestling was removed from the Emerging Sports program in January 2025 when it became an official championship sport, with the first season to take place in 2025–26.
+Wrestling was removed from the Emerging Sports program in January 2025 when it became an official championship sport, with the first season taking place in 2025–26.
+Similarly, acrobatics & tumbling and stunt were removed from the program in January 2026, with the first seasons to take place in 2026–27.

-The NCAA has recommended that flag football be added to the Emerging Sports program no later than 2026–27.
-All three divisions are expected to vote on this recommendation in early 2026.
+The newest Emerging Sport is flag football, added to the program in January 2026 with the first season under "emerging" status in spring 2026.

 Sports added and dropped

 The popularity of each of these sports programs has changed over time.
 Between 1988–89 and 2010–11, NCAA schools had net additions of 510 men's teams and 2,703 women's teams.

 The following tables show the changes over time in the number of NCAA schools across all three divisions combined sponsoring each of the men's and women's team sports.

 Men's sports

 The men's sports with the biggest net gains during the 1988–89 to 2010–11 period were indoor track and field, lacrosse, and cross country (each with more than 100 net gains).
 The men's sports with the biggest losses were wrestling (−104 teams), tennis, and rifle; the men's team sport with the most net losses was water polo.
 Other reports show that 355 college wrestling programs have been eliminated since 2000; 212 men's gymnastics programs have been eliminated since 1969 with only 17 programs remaining as of 2013.

 Additionally, eight NCAA sports—all men's sports—were sponsored by fewer Division I schools in 2020 than in 1990, despite the D-I membership having increased by nearly 60 schools during that period.
 Four of these sports, namely wrestling, swimming & diving, gymnastics, and tennis, lost more than 20 net teams during that timeframe.
 As a proportion of D-I membership, men's tennis took the greatest hit; 71.5% of D-I members had men's tennis in 2020, compared to 93.2% in 1990.